 There is no purposeful interdiffusion in the thin bilayer devices presented; however, interdiffusion of the layers is promoted in thicker bilayers and is accomplished by increasing the anneal time after CdCl2 deposition for a thermally driven interdiffusion process5.
 Control of the extent of interdiffusion allows for some band gap engineering of the bilayer absorber and can be used to adjust photon absorption profiles and current collection in completed devices.
 Different dopants, such as group-V dopants6,21,22, can also be incorporated to replace the historically used

 Cu dopant.
 Group-V doping offers higher achievable absorber doping levels of 1.0E17 cm-3, demonstrates long-term stability6, and can be incorporated seamlessly into the CSS-deposition process by using a doped source material for sublimation (currently being explored by colleagues at Colorado State University)23,24.
-Additional layers in the thin film structure can also be modified in large or small ways if desired.
+Additional layers in the thin-film structure can also be modified in large or small ways if desired.
 Options include complete material removal or replacement, fabrication method changes, or variations in deposition conditions or post deposition treatments.

 One bilayer property that makes the CdSeTe/CdTe absorber favorable compared to a CdTe absorber also serves as a limitation.
 The lower, 1.42 eV band gap of the bilayer absorber vs. the 1.50 eV band gap of the monolayer CdTe absorber increases photon collection for enhanced JSC, but the lower band gap also inherently limits the maximum achievable open-circuit voltage (VOC), thus limiting device efficiency.
-To mitigate this limitation, the next step in improving the thin CdSeTe/CdTe device structure is to incorporate a higher band gap material at the back of the device to increase VOC.

-Furthermore, modeling has demonstrated that the incorporation of a thin (~100 nm, 1.8 eV) material after the CdTe layer will create a conduction band barrier at the back and reduce back surface recombination by reflecting photoelectrons and forward current electrons away from the recombination-prone back surface25,26.
+To mitigate this limitation, the next step in improving the thin CdSeTe/CdTe device structure is to incorporate a higher band gap material at the back of the device to increase VOC.Modeling has demonstrated that the incorporation of a thin,~100 nm, 1.8 eV material after the CdTe layer will create a conduction band barrier at the back and reduce back surface recombination by reflecting photoelectrons and forward current electrons away from the recombination-prone back surface25,26.
 This “electron reflector” structure requires a fully-depleted absorber such that the absorber thickness

 is limited to less than 2 μm25, making the thin bilayer absorber well-suited for this configuration.
 Cadmium magnesium telluride (CdMgTe), a high band gap CdTe alloy material, is an ideal candidate for this layer because of its tunable band gap and straightforward incorporation into the existing device fabrication process by co-sublimation or sputter deposition.